You started a blog, and one thing’s for sure –

 So, for a niche blog, think of the big topic or topics and break that down into several types of blog post ideas.

-This is the easiest way to come up with what to blog about for a niche site.
+This is the easiest way to come up with topics for a niche site.

 You can dive deeper into this process, by writing top level blog posts and focussing on one topic blog posts.